I was doing my daily activity of lurking on a forum for freelancers when I stumbled upon a thread about insurance.

 A lot of clients request freelancers have professional indemnity insurance, but it’s important you understand what you’re covered (and paying) for.

-Professional indemnity covers a multitude of scenarios, but I like to break it down to careless mistakes and problem clients.
+Professional indemnity covers a multitude of scenarios, but I like to break it down to protecting you from careless mistakes and problem clients.

 Before buying insurance, take 5 minutes to browse some resources and learn more about it.
 For example, our professional indemnity teardown gives you an overview of what’s covered.